marcusoftnet/marcusoftnet.github.io/_posts/2016-09-28-principles-over-practices.md

 This is another post in the impromptu series "Marcus explains his tweets in more detail".

-In this post I wanted to talk a little realisation that I've grown into the last couple of years
+In this post I wanted to talk a little realization that I've grown into the last couple of years

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">There are no best practices is knowledge work.Only good practices and context when they apply.
 Learn principles-adjust and develop practices</p>— Marcus Hammarberg (@marcusoftnet) <a href="https://twitter.com/marcusoftnet/status/779327360948723712">September 23, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>